mnaamani/otrtalk/Tutorial.md

 `Robin` is the `alias` you will refer to your buddy by.
 You will be prompted to enter Robin's `otrtalk-id`.
 You will also be prompted for the `SMP authentication secret`.

+Buddy aliases must be an alphanumeric strings and may contain dashes, underscores and periods (but cannot begin with a period).

 The `--fingerprint` parameter *is* optional but *highly recommended* because it reduces the number of sessions and authentication attempts made with peers during the discovery process.